 Figure 5 shows the computation time for both the MSC verification and the test generation with AUTOLINK.
-The time needed for the verification of an MSC ranged from $1 \min 24 \sec$ to $2 \ln 15 \min$.
-It took between $6 \min 44 \sec$ and $51 \ln 49 \min$ (= $3109 \min$) to generate a test case.
+The time needed for the verification of an MSC ranges from 1 min 24 sec to 2 h 15 min.
+It took between 6 min 44 sec and 51 h 49 min (= 3109 min) to generate a test case.

-The larger amount of time needed for test generation is not surprising: During MSC verification, a path in the state space graph is truncated as soon as an event in an SDL transition conflicts with the MSC.
-On the other hand during test generation, the path needs to be extended until an observable event occurs.
+The larger amount of time needed for test generation is not surprising: During MSC verification, a path in the state space graph is truncated as soon as a transition conflicts with the MSC.
+Test generation on the other hand needs to proceed until an observable event happens.